 - Simplex design: A spatial design used to determine the most desirable variable combination (proportions) in a mixture.

-- Sparsity of effects principle states that processes are usually driven by main effects and low-order interactions.
+- The sparsity of effects principle states that processes are usually driven by main effects and low-order interactions.

 - Test coverage: The percentage of all possible combinations of input factors in an experimental test.